benVigie/Birds/README.md

 2. Download the project and go into the project directory with your console

-3. Install dependecies with `npm install`
+3. Install dependecies bt typing `npm install` in your console

 4. If you want to change the server port or the websocket address or port, update the file *sharedConstants.js*